HerodotusDev/cairo-mmr/README.md

 # cairo-mmr
 An implementation of Merkle Mountain Ranges in cairo, using Pedersen hash.
+Should be used alongside an off-chain implmentation, keeping track of all the node hashes, to generate the proofs and compute the peaks

-This library should be used alongside an off-chain implmentation, keeping track of all the node hashes, to generate the proofs and compute the peaks
+> ⚠️ This repository contains a work in progress and should not be viewed as production-ready

 ## Set Up
 You should have [Protostar](https://docs.swmansion.com/protostar/) installed.
 See [installation](https://docs.swmansion.com/protostar/docs/tutorials/installation) docs.